 Catan Dice Game – Standard Edition

 Would you like to play a game?
-The Dice Game is great for play on-the-go or during those moments "in between."
+The Catan Dice Game is great for play on-the-go or during those moments "in between."
 It is easy to learn and doesn’t take long to play.
 You can even play it as a single-player game.

 About the game

-In the dice game version of The Settlers of Catan, you also build settlements, roads, cities, and knights.
+In the dice game version of the Catan base game, you also build settlements, roads, cities, and knights.